 However, most of these systems are expensive to update, so they often need more robust security protocols.
 In addition, this poor device management approach makes it easy for cyber criminals to target the control systems of businesses using botnets, among other types of cyber attacks.

 Protecting IoT medical devices is also very important, even though most do not store much personal data.
-These devices include everything from pacemakers to insulin pumps, and it is crucial to prioritize their security because they store data that detail a patient’s emotional and physical health.
+These devices include everything from pacemakers to insulin pumps, and it is crucial to prioritise their security because they store data that detail a patient’s emotional and physical health.

-While cyber criminals often target entire hospital networks to steal sensitive medical data, personalized attacks on health-related data could directly target a patient’s health, often resulting in life-threatening danger.
+While cyber criminals often target entire hospital networks to steal sensitive medical data, personalised attacks on health-related data could directly target a patient’s health, often resulting in life-threatening danger.
 To learn more about the impact of big tech in healthcare, check out our detailed guide on the topic!

 Smart homes and smart cars

 One of the most common uses of secure IoT devices is for personal home security and automating several daily activities like driving.
 Home security cameras, thermostats, and smart locks are a few examples of IoT devices in smart homes.
-Since they act as a layer of protection to a user’s most private spaces, it is essential to deploy strong security measures to ensure a limited risk of unauthorized access.
+Since they act as a layer of protection to a user’s most private spaces, it is essential to deploy strong security measures to ensure a limited risk of unauthorised access.

 Similarly, it is also essential to be careful with the sensors installed in smart cars that are becoming a popular replacement for traditional cars.
 Most IoT sensors can also be integrated into older cars, and while they provide exceptional benefits, their data can be used to figure out driving patterns and track locations.